ArshansGithub/muse-agent-api/WORKER_PROMPT.md

 ## Input

-Read the request JSON file.
+Read the request JSON file: `~/workspace/agent-api/processing/<request_id>.json` (the filename is in your task message).
+If it is not there yet, read `~/workspace/agent-api/queue/<request_id>.json` — the dispatcher spawns workers before moving the file, so it may still be in the queue for a moment.
 Fields:

 - `input`: string, or a list of input items (`message`, `function_call`, `function_call_output`).
 Always complete; `previous_response_id` is ignored.